| | I

 Himself as the Life and Source and

 sustaining Presence of all our life."
+Simpson

-also wrote:
+also wrote: An

 Israelite named Uzzah lost his life